tfardet/mpl_chord_diagram/README.md

 ## Example

-An example can be found at the end of `matplotlib-chord.py`.
+An example can be found in file `example.py`.
 Here is what the diagrams look like (with and without gradient and gap, up and down are sorted respectively by domain size and distance):